Background

 United States

 Sporadic cases of active infection with R prowazekii, the etiologic agent of epidemic typhus, have been reported.
 These occurred in the central and eastern portions of the United States and have been linked with exposure to flying squirrels (Glaucomys volans).
 [2] The flying squirrel acts as the host for R prowazekii, and transmission to humans is believed to occur via squirrel fleas or lice.
-Murine typhus caused by infection with Rickettsia felis is associated with opossums, [3] cats, and their fleas and occurs in southern California and southern Texas.
-Most cases of murine typhus in Texas occur in spring and summer, whereas, in California, the illness is most common in the summer and fall.
+Murine typhus caused by infection with Rickettsia typhi is associated with exposure to rats, opossums, [3] cats, and their fleas, and it occurs in southern California and southern Texas.
+Most cases of murine typhus in Texas occur in spring and summer, whereas in California, the illness is most common in the summer and fall.

-In 2013, 12 patients with murine typhus were identified in Galveston, Texas, which may reflect a re-emergence of R typhi in the rat population and/or a cycle involving opossums and cats with R felis.
+In the last decades, there has been an increase in murine typhus cases in South Texas, which may reflect a re-emergence of R typhi in the rat population and/or a cycle involving opossums and cats.
 [4] Murine typhus is most common in adults, but infection may occur in any age group.
-[5] No indigenous cases of scrub typhus have occurred in the United States, although infections have been diagnosed in patients returning from endemic areas.
+[5]

 International

 Epidemic typhus occurs in Central and South America, Africa, northern China, and certain regions of the Himalayas.
-Outbreaks may occur when conditions arise that favor the propagation and transmission of lice.
+Outbreaks may occur when conditions arise that favor the propagation and transmission of lice (crowding and lack of sanitation).
 Brill-Zinsser disease develops in approximately 15% of people with a history of primary epidemic typhus.

-Murine typhus occurs in most parts of the world, particularly in subtropical and temperate coastal regions.
-Murine typhus occurs mainly in sporadic cases, and incidence is probably greatly underestimated in the more endemic regions.
-Rats, mice, and cats, which are hosts for the disease, are particularly common along coastal port regions.
+Murine typhus occurs in most parts of the world, particularly in tropical and subtropical and temperate coastal port regions where rats, mice, and cats, hosts of the disease, commonly are found.
+Murine typhus occurs mainly in sporadic cases, and incidence probably is greatly underestimated in the more endemic regions.
 Populations of the flea vector may rise during the summer months in temperate climates, subsequently increasing the incidence of murine typhus.
 The homeless are particularly vulnerable.
-[6] Prior infection with R typhi provides immunity to subsequent reinfection.
+[6]

 Scrub typhus occurs in the western Pacific region, northern Australia, and the Indian subcontinent.
-The incidence of scrub typhus is largely unknown.
+The incidence of scrub typhus is largely unknown, although it is estimated to be 1 million cases per year worldwide.
 Many cases are undiagnosed because of its nonspecific manifestations and the lack of laboratory diagnostic testing in endemic areas.
-However, one study found that the incidence of scrub typhus in Malaysia was approximately 3% per month, and multiple infections in the same individual are possible because of a lack of cross-immunity among the various strains of its causative organism, Orientia tsutsugamushi.
+It is important to identify scrub typhus as an important cause of undifferentiated fever in the returning traveler.
+Finally, experts believe there will be a re-emergence of disease in relation to antibiotic resistance, deforestation and global warming.
 [7]

 Mortality/Morbidity